-The problem is, where do you find these policies?
+The problem is, where do you find either a good commercial auto policy or a personal auto insurance company whose policy covers delivery?
 I write about this stuff and even I have a hard time finding who provides coverage.

-My advice is, find someone who works with multiple options that will cover your deliveries for Doordash and other apps.
+My advice is, find someone who works with multiple options that will cover your deliveries for the Doordash app (and others).